-We are looking at opportunities to build on the success of Sound Walk Sunday 2017 and are planning a Sound Walk Sunday for 2019, in the mean time, do continue to submit “walking pieces” – simply click on the link immediately below.
+We are looking at opportunities to build on the success of Sound Walk Sunday 2017 and are planning a Sound Walk Sunday for 2019 to take place on Sunday 1st September 2019.
+In due course we hope to be announcing an Open Call and submission details .

 Sound Walk Sunday 2017 – globally celebrated outdoor audio, geo-located, immersive performances and sound walks.
 Sound Walk Sunday was inaugurated at the Made of Walking International Festival at La Romieu, in south west France on the 27 August, 2017.
 Although it is now passed, we are maintaining and updating the map and directory below – so please choose a ‘walking piece’ to try.
 If you want to submit a ‘walking piece’ – please click here.